Skip to main content

 Conventions

-- Versioned paths.
-Public endpoints live under
+• Versioned paths.
+Public endpoints live under /v1.

-Content-Type: application/json. - Org-scoped by default.
-A key for one org can’t touch another org’s
+• Org-scoped by default.
+A key for one org cannot touch another org’s sessions - cross-org access is default-deny and returns 404.

 Two route families